 On the BBCOR version of the bat Marucci also shaped the handle to transition into the knob.
 This larger widening handle increases the bottom hands contact to the bat which many hitters like.
 Those who like a skinny bottom hand handle can unwrap the tape and remove the plastic shaped cone on the bottom of the handle.

-The CAT 6 will come in a drop 3 BBCOR, Senior League (2 5/8 Barrel) of drop 5 and drop 8 and well as Junior Barrel Version (2 3/4) in a drop 10.
-From what I can tell, the CAT 6 will not be available in the youth 2 1/4 barrel like the Squared was.
-This hints at a future release of a youth bat from Marucci.
+The CAT 6 Generation 1 comes in a drop 3 BBCOR, Senior League (2 5/8 Barrel) of drop 5 and drop 8 and well as Junior Barrel Version (2 3/4) in a drop 10.